 Exploring Lake Wanaka’s Islands

-The islands of Lake Wanaka are actually one of the town’s best-kept secrets – and they are hidden in plain sight!
-A lot of travellers simply don’t realise that all but one of them can be visited either on an organized tour or independently.
+The islands of Lake Wanaka are actually one of the town’s best-kept secrets – and they’re hidden in plain sight!
+A lot of travellers simply don’t realise that you can visit all but one of them either on an organized tour or independently.
 This is a great way to see the area’s spectacular alpine scenery from a different perspective.
 The photo opportunities are just extraordinary!

-Ruby Island – This island can easily be seen from the main town, as it is only 1km from the lakefront.
-This makes it one of the popular islands to visit, as it can be reached by kayak in less than an hour.
+Ruby Island – This island is visible from the main town, as it is only 1km from the lakefront.
+This makes it one of the popular islands to visit, as you can kayak here in less than an hour.
 This kayak trip makes for great half-day activity during your time in Wanaka, as rentals from the lakefront are very cheap.
 Ruby island is even home to its own BBQ, which makes it a fantastic picnicking spot!
 If you want to do this during your visit, it’s best to go early in the morning before the wind picks up.
 Kayaking across the glass-like surface of Lake Wanaka is a breathtaking experience!

 Mou Tapu – This island is totally pest-free, as the lake formed a barrier against mice and other predators.
 This makes it very important to conservation efforts, as many endangered plant and animal species have flourished here unhindered.
-It can’t be visited on any tours.
+For this reason, no tours operate here.

 Mou Waho Island – This is definitely the best of the bunch.
 Mou Waho Island is the largest at 120 hectares and has been pest-free since 1995.
 Since then, native flora and fauna have flourished.
 The buff Weka (one of the cheekiest birds you will ever encounter!) was transferred here in 2004, and is now part of a thriving population of native birdlife.
 Mou Waho Island is a joint project managed by DoC and the local Wanaka community, who have worked hard to ensure that the island remains free of any threats to the ecosystem.

 Note: With the exception of Ruby Island, the rest are all managed by DoC (The Department of Conservation).
-This means that dogs cannot be taken on the island, and that there is a total fire ban in place all year round including in campsites.
+This means that dogs aren’t allowed on the island, and that there is a total fire ban in place all year round including in campsites.

 Visiting Mou Waho Island with Eco Wanaka Adventures